sensu/sensu-summit-notes/plugins-pain-points.md

 ## Performance

 -  Plugin installation can be very slow.
-  - Example: when using auto-scaling group and instances with 50 plugins by the time the new instance has converged the problem has fixed it's self
+  - Example: when using auto-scaling group and instances with 50 plugins by the time the new instance has converged the problem has fixed itself
   - More and more plugins are using many / large dependencies
   - Could be better documentation for performance concerns and solutions.
   - Possibly provide boilerplate code for embedding in debian package.